bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 # Evolution of Mind

-This position of "doing as it feels" reveals a simple mechanism by which mind can evolve, and from up here we can see all the way back to abiogenesis.
+This position of "doing as it feels" reveals a simple mechanism by which mind can evolve, and from this vantage point we can see all the way back to abiogenesis.

-When stuff chooses how to act based on what's around it, its actions then change its surroundings, and this in turn changes its preferences.
+When stuff chooses how to act based on what's around it, its actions then change its surroundings, which in turn changes its preferences.
 This simple process provides a feedback loop where structure, feeling and action can be naturally selected.
-With selection pressures able to act directly on feelings and choices, they can evolve structurally, step by step - a process that is required for sapient life to emerge.
+With selection pressures able to act directly on feelings and choices, they can evolve structurally, step by step - a process that is required for sapient life to emerge[^darwin].

 Through this process, the simplest molecules with the weakest preferences can be honed, through their survival, into complex systems with staunch opinions